PaperMC/docs/docs/common/java-install.md

 OpenJDK 64-Bit Server VM Corretto-17.0.0.35.1 (build 17+35-LTS, mixed mode, sharing)
 ```

-If your installation has failed, do not hesitate to reach out on our
+If your installation has failed, do not hesitate to reach out in the `#paper-help` channel of our
 [Discord](https://discord.gg/papermc) for support.